johannes-lorenz/Effective_Inheritance_Tax_Allowance/README.md

 # The effective value of the German inheritance tax allowance – development of a reference value as a basis for normative discussions

-This repository contains python and R code for the aforementioned study (forthcoming in “Steuer und Wirtschaft”; the article is written in German language).
+This repository contains python and R code for the aforementioned study (published in Steuer und Wirtschaft (StuW) 2021(4), p.
+337; the article is written in German language).

 Calculations are based on mortality rates of German citizens as published by the German Federal Statistical Office.